fkrein/Lavanderia-CEU-II/README.md

 ```
 service cloud.firestore {
   match /databases/{database}/documents {
-    // Anyone can read a restaurant, only authorized
+    // Anyone can read a agendamento, only authorized
     // users can create or update.
 Deletes are not allowed.
   	 match /restaurants/{restaurantId} {
     	 allow read: if true;